joyent/conch-api/docs/modules/Conch::Route::Validation.md

 ### routes

-Sets up the routes for /validation, /validation\_plan and /validation\_state.
+Sets up the routes for /validation.

 ## ROUTE ENDPOINTS